SanBenito.com | Public health officials report two more virus deaths

 San Benito County Public Health officials are reporting the number of new Covid-19 cases are still on the rise in the county, including two more deaths in their latest newsletter.

 As of Dec.
-23, the county reported its 25th and 26th death of the novel coronavirus in San Benito County.
-It’s the first death reported since Dec.
-22 and the 10th fatality reported this month.
+28, the county reported its 27th and 28th deaths from the novel coronavirus.
+They are the first deaths reported since Dec.
+23 and the 12th fatality reported this month.

+The newsletter also shows that San Benito County remains in the most restricted purple “widespread” risk level as of Dec.
+28. The county, according to state data, had a case rate of 68.3 daily new cases per 100,000 residents and a test positivity rate of 16.2 percent for the week of Dec.
+6-12.

-County Public Information Officer David Westrick said in a press release issued on Dec.
-23 that the Public Health Department wants to emphasize the importance of both worker protections and reporting virus outbreaks at the workplace.
+County Public Information Officer David Westrick issued a press release on Dec.
+23 noting that the Public Health Department emphasized the importance of both worker protections and reporting virus outbreaks at the workplace.

 “San Benito County is currently experiencing sharp increases in cases, hospitalizations and deaths,” he said.